|May 23, 2018

 May 15, 2018 marked the 70th year of the Palestinian catastrophe, the creation of the state of Israel when close to one million Palestinians were forcibly displaced from their homelands.
 The Alameda County Board of Supervisors proclaimed May 15th Palestinian Cultural Day.
 As we have seen the Trump Administration ally itself with Israel, and their partnership resulting in the massacre of over 100 Palestinians in last few weeks, this win is ever more significant.

-“We commend the Board of Education for finally standing strong in its commitment to cultural diversity in San Francisco’s public education system,” said Yusra Oweis, youth coordinator for the Arab Resource and Organizing Center.
+“We commend the Board of Education for finally standing strong in its commitment to cultural diversity in San Francisco’s public education system,” youth coordinator for the Arab Resource and Organizing Center.
 “It is unfortunate that it took the Board three years to stop denying Arab youth services due to pressure from political interest groups.
 We hope that no other community will have to experience such discrimination in the future, especially in this political climate.”

 “As an educator, this is an important moment for Arab students in our schools who will finally have access to an organization that supports them in such a difficult and traumatic time.” – Robert Roth, Teacher at Mission High School

 “I am pleased that the School Board finally decided to do the right thing.
 The delay in approving the AROC MOU represents a clear violation of first amendment rights.
 The Board’s delay in making a decision based on the content of the programming and the opposition of Zionist groups was a clear violation of free speech rights. “ – Dan Siegel, Attorney for the Arab Resource and Organizing Center

 “This is a victory for our community.
 We are more than eager to get on with our work to serve our families and neighbors.” – Sharif Zakout, Arab Resource & Organizing Center